In This Article

 - You are under Chase’s 5/24 rule

-100,000 points are enough for you to take a great trip and can easily cover the cost of flights and hotels.
+60,000 points are enough for you to take a great trip and can easily cover some of the cost of flights and hotels.
 Let’s look at how you can take a trip to Vancouver, Canada with just this welcome bonus.
 That’s right, with one card bonus you can take an entire trip.

 Why Vancouver?
 Because Vancouver is a safe, beautiful city where you can enjoy amazing waterfront, great food, beautiful parks and great museums.
 The mountains and the stunning landscapes of British Columbia are all easily accessible, so you can base yourself in the city and take a day trip to the nearby mountains.